Gazing up at the leaves of the Bodhi Tree

 What if life’s paths are like veins on this leaf?

-With one central soul path to which we should keep
+With one core soul path to which we should keep

 A path that flows with minimal obstructions